qmk/qmk_firmware/docs/feature_tap_dance.md

 First, you will need `TAP_DANCE_ENABLE = yes` in your `rules.mk`, because the feature is disabled by default.
 This adds a little less than 1k to the firmware size.

-Optionally, you might want to set a custom `TAPPING_TERM` time by adding something like this in you `config.h`:
+Optionally, you might want to set a custom `TAPPING_TERM` time by adding something like this in your `config.h` file:

 ```c
 #define TAPPING_TERM 175